unignostik/adbplus/README.md

 # adbplus
 adbplus is an ongoing project of mine aimed to provide a number of simplifications/extensions to Android adb

-### Installation
-1. Download adbplus executable from repo
-2. Add executable to gloabl path (same as with adb setup)

 ### Version 0.1

 Added simplifications: